This marshmallow cookie combines a s’mores and a chocolate chip cookie to create perfectly gooey s’mores cookies with marshmallow lava inside.

 So what does a bad egg look like?
 Well, NOT normal.
 Look for discolorations, uneven coloring that are pink, black, blueish, or green.
 It may seem runny or watery or even have a bad smell to it.

 Always use good, high quality, pure vanilla extract.
 If you want the absolute BEST vanilla extract, then make it yourself.
-It is easy, budget friendly, and will result in superior quality vanilla extract.
-Want to see how to make your own homemade vanilla extract?
-Click Here
+My Homemade Vanilla Extract is easy, budget friendly, and will result in superior quality vanilla extract.

 Add your egg and vanilla.